International Student Exchange Programs allows Hendrix students to choose from

 at many institutions.

-Grades appear on each student’s transcript but do NOT figure into the cumulative
+Grades do not appear on each student’s transcript and do not figure into the cumulative

 GPA.
 Students must earn the equivalent of a “C” or better to be awarded transfer

 Please note that students CANNOT receive college credit for pass/fail classes taken abroad.

 ISEP has two programs: Exchange and Direct.
 Hendrix students who participate

 through ISEP Exchange pay regular Hendrix tuition, room, and board.
 Students participating